jrper/ParaviewPlugins/README.md

 * MergePointsFilter:Map unstructured grids between continuous and discontinuous (also high and low order).
 * Supermesh: Use Fluidity femtools library to generate supermesh from a pair of unstructured meshes.
 * TemporalDataReaders: Get Fluidity style time data out of files and use for the time level.
+* Template : Do nothing copy filter.
+Use as a template for other code.